Allegheny-Computer-Science-203-S2019/cs203-S2019-practical4-starter/README.md

 - termfrequency/compute_tf_cookbook.py:
   - Features at least twelve single-line Python comments
   - Runs correctly through `pipenv` without crashing or producing an error
+  - Does not contain any markers to indicate not-completed student work
   - Produces exactly eight lines of output in the terminal when run with `inputs/input.txt`

 - tests/test_compute_tf_cookbook.py: